Tao-xiaobawang/machine-learning/README.md

-Supervised machine learning for understanding and predicting the status of bistable planktonic community in urbanized rivers
+Supervised machine learning for understanding and predicting the status of bistable eukaryotic planktonic community in urbanized rivers